Get Valentine's Day bouquets with an exclusive discount on FTD flowers, plants and more

 Eternal Love Succulent Garden ($45, originally $60; ftd.com)

 This minimalist, miniature garden features a pretty mix of green succulents contrasted with pink and plum.
-It’s perfect for desktops and nightstands, and it lasts longer than a bouquet of flowers (not that we don’t love those, too).
+It’s perfect for desktops and nightstands, and it lasts longer than a bouquet of flowers (not that we don’t love those too).

 Truly Madly Deeply Bouquet Original With Vase ($52.50, originally $70; ftd.com)